awslabs/aws-lambda-rust-runtime/README.md

 ## AWS event objects

-This project does not currently include Lambda event struct defintions though we [intend to do so in the future](https://github.com/awslabs/aws-lambda-rust-runtime/issues/12).
+This project does not currently include Lambda event struct definitions though we [intend to do so in the future](https://github.com/awslabs/aws-lambda-rust-runtime/issues/12).
 Instead, the community-maintained [`aws_lambda_events`](https://crates.io/crates/aws_lambda_events) crate can be leveraged to provide strongly-typed Lambda event structs.
 You can create your own custom event objects and their corresponding structs as well.

 ## Custom event objects